Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Run `sudo libinput debug-events --show-keycodes` in the terminal
+1. Run `sudo libinput debug-events --show-keycodes` in the terminal.
-1. Press the display switch hotkey once and note the effect
+1. Press the display switch hotkey once and note the effect.

 **Expected result**